U.S. expands limited support for French mission in Mali

 The airlift support comes on top of increased U.S. intelligence-sharing with France, but keeps the United States distant from fighting on the ground.

-Other possible steps, like providing aerial refuelling for French jets or sending in surveillance drones, have yet to be taken and, depending on decisions in Washington, may not be.
+Other possible steps, like providing aerial refueling for French jets or sending in surveillance drones, have yet to be taken and, depending on decisions in Washington, may not be.

 The top U.S. military officer, General Martin Dempsey, said France had not requested U.S. assistance in any lethal operations.